-Do you know a CUPE activist who has shown leadership in the pursuit of racial equality, ending racism, promoting diversity and advancing racial justice for all Black and racialized workers?
+Do you know a CUPE activist who has shown leadership in the pursuit of racial equality, ending racism, promoting equity and diversity and advancing racial justice for all Indigenous, Black and racialized workers?

 Nominations are now open for the Biennial Ed Blackman Award.

-The late Brother Ed Blackman was a Black worker and a committed trade unionist on the local and national scenes.
-He was a founding member of CUPE’s National Rainbow Committee and a prominent local and national leader of our union.
-He served for many years as President of CUPE Local 500, Winnipeg Civic Employees, and as a General Vice-President on CUPE’s National Executive Board.
+The late Brother Ed Blackman was a Black worker and a committed trade unionist in local and national spaces.
+He was a founding member of CUPE’s National Rainbow Committee, now known as the National Racial Justice Committee and a prominent local and national leader of our union.
+He served for many years as President of CUPE 500, Winnipeg Civic Employees, and as a General Vice-President on CUPE’s National Executive Board.

-Ed Blackman was a committed activist in the community and had a passionate commitment to social unionism and building a strong and diverse labour movement founded on racial justice.
+Ed Blackman was a committed union activist in the Black community and had a passionate commitment to social unionism and building a strong and diverse labour movement founded on racial justice.

 The Ed Blackman Award is presented to a CUPE member who strengthens the labour movement by: